 (c) That the owner may request from the Secretary an opportunity for a hearing on this denial pursuant to State Government Article, Title 10, Subtitle 2, Annotated Code of Maryland; and

-(d) That to preserve the right to a hearing, the person shall contact the Secretary within 30 days of the receipt of the notice of denial.
+(d) That to preserve the right to a hearing, the person shall contact the Secretary within 10 business days of the receipt of the notice of denial.

-D. A person who operates a public pool or spa shall post the operating permit in a conspicuous place at the pool or spa site.
+D. A person who operates a public pool or spa shall post the operating permit in a conspicuous place near the entrance to the pool or spa.